DonghyungKim/ETRI-Dual-Hand-Arm-Robot/docs/README_details_etri_dual_hand_arm_system.md

 ## Cameras

 The robot has a total of three cameras: one on the head and one on each wrist.
-All three cameras are modeled as Intel RealSense D455 in Isaac Sim, so all specifications are identical to those of the D455.
-Currently, the cameras provide RGB and Depth images as output.
+All cameras of the robot provide RGB and Depth images, and specifically, only the head camera additionally provides a point cloud, just like the actual D455.
 The following is an example of publishing images from the three cameras as individual ROS 2 Topic messages and visualizing them in RViz.

 <center><img src="https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/example_camera_rgb_img.png" width="700" height="492"/></center>
 <center><img src="https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/example_camera_depth_img.png" width="700" height="492"/></center>